 First things first.
 Ministry is the responsibility of all Christians, lay and ordained.
 The difference between these two categories is often a matter of how a person discerns their most faithful response to God’s call and the affirmation of the community of an individual’s gifts.
 This process of individual and community discernment happens over time and in various places.
 The Board of Ordained Ministry is the conference agency responsible for helping to maintain and nurture the process of discernment for individuals seeking certification or ordination in the United Methodist Church in the Pacific Northwest Conference.

 This page hopes to explain some of the different opportunities we have to serve in God’s church.
+Click here for a step-by-step detailing of the Candidacy process (GBHEM).

 How do you go about deciding if you want to work in a full-time, paid position in The United Methodist Church?
 First, you need to know something about what kind of work is needed in the church and how we historically understand these callings.